trhoang2368/COVID_19/README.md

 - senior Presentation_pdf.pdf: My presentation for Honors Thesis

 ## I. Analysis Goal:
-For this project, I want to learn the powerful forecasting and time series analysis in a short period using the concepts of autocorrelation.
+For this project, I want to demonstrate the powerful forecasting and time series analysis in a short period using the concepts of autocorrelation.
 I pick COVID 19 data to build a forecasting model using R and Python.
 The result of my analysis 100% precision 5 days in the future and 95% precision 14 days in the future.

 ## II.
 The problem relating to the COVID 19 dataset
 I am focusing on analysing the Confirmed Cases vs Time.
-Typically, one can just simply use the a normal nonlinear regression model (NLRM) or linear regression model (LRM) to predict the future.
-However, there exists a correlated error terms in the model, in which the error terms value depends on its past self
+Typically, one can just simply use a normal nonlinear regression model (NLRM) or linear regression model (LRM) to predict the future.
+However, there exists correlated error terms in the model, in which the error terms value depends on its past self

 ![image](https://user-images.githubusercontent.com/60806068/88416221-d6807300-cdad-11ea-8400-44cea8604ab9.png)
+Image 1: This image shows that there is a correlation between the error at timestamp t and its previous timestamp

+- Why is there correlated error term in the mmodel?
-The correlated error terms coming from missing key variables that have ordered effects on the model.
-In our cases, maybe the Covid 19 model is missing some time-affect variables such as the trasmission rate, on average, how many people do one individual interact daily.
+<p>The correlated error terms coming from missing key variables that have ordered effects on the model.
+In this case, maybe the Covid 19 model is missing some time-affect variables such as the tranmission rate, on average, how many people does one interact with daily. </p>
 ==> Considering autocorrelation in our analysis increases accuracy and precision in our analysis

 ## III.
 Results:

 ![image](https://user-images.githubusercontent.com/60806068/88429478-bad49700-cdc4-11ea-9d65-12c41dfe763c.png)
+Image 2: Honor Thesis Poster: A quick summary of my research

 Taking a closer look at the forecasting result:
 ![image](https://user-images.githubusercontent.com/60806068/88429429-a1cbe600-cdc4-11ea-855d-1b39bf660a14.png)

 - The line indicates the forecasting values
 - The black dots are the data that used to train the model
 - The while dots are real-time confirmed cases (from May 1st - May 14th)